 Outcomes are uncertain.
 People are irrational.”
 Hugh Mackay

 Share the load.

 Again, it comes down to open, honest communication.
-Someone who doesn’t have a musculoskeletal condition can’t fully understand what it’s like, how frustrating it can be to be fine one day and thoroughly shagged the next.
-If there are things you’re struggling with – all the time, or just occasionally – discuss these with your partner.
-Look for ways to share the load – with your partner, children, housemates, other family members, or even hiring someone to do the chore/task.
+Someone who doesn’t have a musculoskeletal condition can’t fully understand what it’s like and how frustrating it is to be fine one day and thoroughly shagged the next.
+If there are things you’re struggling with – all the time or just occasionally – discuss these with your partner.
+Look for ways to share the load – with your partner, children, housemates, other family members, or even hire someone to do the chore/task.

 “Being deeply loved by someone gives you strength,

 while loving someone deeply gives you courage.”
 Lao-Tzu

 Share fun times.

 Make time for having fun, being silly and finding (and celebrating) the joy in life.
 This can be challenging when you live with pain, the uncertainty of living through a pandemic, work stress and household craziness.
 But it’s so rewarding.
 Watch a silly movie, dance in the back garden, share funny memes during your day, go skinny dipping after dark 😍.
 Laughter and shared fun create another level of intimacy, as well as a twinkle to the eye and a healthy glow to the skin (especially if the water is cold 😉).